TheTrustedComputer/Four-The-Win/README.md

 Four the Win! is mostly working as intended.
 Feel free to contribute since I am still working on this project although slowly.
 If you discover any bugs in my program, then please open an issue, and I will attempt to debug them.
 It is not guaranteed I will fix all given issues in a timely manner.

 ## Licensing
 Four the Win! is licensed under the MIT.
-Please read any licenses on how to incoporate Four the Win! to your projects.
+Please read any licenses on how to incorporate Four the Win! to your projects.